Near Falfurrias in Brooks County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in this topic list: Political Subdivisions.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.
 A significant historical date for this entry is March 11, 1911.

 Location.
 27° 5.67′ N, 98° 8.801′ W. Marker is near Falfurrias, Texas, in Brooks County.
+It can be reached from Highway 281.
 Marker is located in the Brooks County Safety Rest Area.
 Touch for map.
 Marker is in this post office area: Falfurrias TX 78355, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Brooks County’s Catholic Heritage (approx. 9 miles away); First United Methodist Church (approx. 9.1 miles away); Brooks County Courthouse (approx. 9.1 miles away); Our Sons, Our Brothers, Our Friends Memorial (approx. 9.1 miles away); Brooks County War Memorial (approx. 9.1 miles away); Falfurrias (approx. 9.2 miles away); Fallen Heroes Memorial Park (approx. 9.2 miles away); Flowella (approx. 10.7 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: Falfurrias to Encino Road (approx. 3.8 miles away); Brooks Countys Catholic Heritage (approx. 9 miles away); First United Methodist Church (approx. 9.1 miles away); Brooks County Courthouse (approx. 9.1 miles away); Our Sons, Our Brothers, Our Friends Memorial (approx. 9.1 miles away); Brooks County War Memorial (approx. 9.1 miles away); Falfurrias (approx. 9.2 miles away); Fallen Heroes Memorial Park (approx. 9.2 miles away).
 Touch for a list and map of all markers in Falfurrias.